 Now we’ve shone a light on all the benefits a fully integrated POS system can offer your business, you may be wondering just how suitable your current POS system is.
 After all, how long has it been since you last replaced your POS system?

-But before you rush out to choose a new POS system with integration, use this checklist:
+Before you rush out to choose a new POS system with integration, use this checklist:

 Find the perfect integrated POS solution provider

 It can also give you visibility into sales, marketing, and financial data all in one place that helps you with better decision-making.
-Follow the tips mentioned above to leverage your integrated POS and take your business to newer heights.
+Follow the tips mentioned above to leverage your integrated POS and take your business to new heights.